Geography Chapter – 5 : Clouds

 • With increasing altitude, the atmospheric pressure decreases.

-• On an average, a column of air (which is normally one square centimeter in cross-section), measured at the sea level, has the weight of about 1.03 kg (about 10.1 N).
+• On average, a column of air (which is normally one square centimeter in cross-section), measured at the sea level, has a weight of about 1.03 kg (about 10.1 N).

 • A visible mass of condensed vapor floating above the general level of the ground is known as Cloud.

-Based on the altitude, cloud is classified as:
+Based on the altitude, the cloud is classified as:

 High Altitude Cloud: For example, Cirrus, Cirrocumulus, & Cirrostratus.